Ramadan: Laws

-In some Muslim countries, eating in public during daylight hours in Ramadan is a crime.
-The sale of alcohol becomes prohibited during Ramadan in Egypt.
-The penalty for publicly eating, drinking or smoking during Ramadan can result in fines or incarceration in the countries of Kuwait, Saudi Arabia, Morocco, Algeria and Malaysia.
+Some Muslim countries have criminalized the consumption of food and drink in public during daylight hours in Ramadan.
+The sale of alcohol is prohibited during Ramadan in Egypt.
+The penalty for publicly eating, drinking or smoking during Ramadan can be fines or incarceration in Kuwait, Saudi Arabia, Morocco, Algeria and Malaysia.
 In the United Arab Emirates, the punishment is community service.
+In parts of northern Nigeria, the Hisbah police corps conducts raids on restaurants and shops during the month of Ramadan, arresting those found eating or drinking.
+Such practices have received criticism from human rights advocates.

-In some countries, on the contrary, the observance of Ramadan has been restricted by governments.
+By contrast, the observance of Ramadan is subject to government restrictions in some countries.
 In the USSR, the practice of Ramadan was suppressed by officials.
-In Albania, Ramadan festivities were banned during the communist period.
-However, many Albanians continued to fast secretly during this period.
+In Albania, Ramadan festivities were banned during the communist period, but many Albanians fasted secretly.

 China is reported to have banned Ramadan fasting for officials, students, and teachers in Xinjiang since 2012.
-Radio Free Asia alleges that residents in Kashgar Prefecture are compelled to film proof of eating for officials and are encouraged to report those who fasted to the authorities.
-The ban has been denied by Chinese diplomats and Muslim associations in Xinjiang.
-Antara News, Daily Times, and Pakistan Today have also brought up accounts of residents in Xinjiang fasting.
-According to a 2024 visit to Xinjiang by a reporter from the British magazine The Economist, many Uyghurs do not fast during Ramadan because, according to locals, "the Chinese government guarantees freedom of religion".
+Radio Free Asia alleges that residents in Kashgar Prefecture are compelled to film proof of eating for officials and are encouraged to report those who fast to the authorities.
+The ban has been denied by Chinese diplomats.
+Muslim associations in Xinjiang, Antara, Daily Times, and Pakistan Today have also brought up accounts of residents in Xinjiang fasting.
+According to a 2024 visit to Xinjiang by a reporter from the British magazine The Economist, many Uyghurs do not fast during Ramadan because of pressure from Chinese authorities.

 Employment during Ramadan

-Muslims continue to work during Ramadan; however, in some countries, such as Oman and Lebanon, working hours are shortened.
-It is often recommended that working Muslims inform their employers if they are fasting, given the potential for the observance to impact performance at work.
+Muslims continue to work during Ramadan, but in some countries, such as Oman and Lebanon, working hours are shortened.
+It is often recommended that working Muslims inform their employers if they are fasting, given the potential for the observance to affect their performance.
 The extent to which Ramadan observers are protected by religious accommodation varies by country.
 Policies putting them at a disadvantage compared to other employees have been met with discrimination claims in the United Kingdom and the United States.
 An Arab News article reported that Saudi Arabian businesses were unhappy with shorter working hours during Ramadan, some reporting a decline in productivity of 35–50%.
-The Saudi businesses proposed awarding salary bonuses in order to incentivize longer hours.
+The Saudi businesses proposed awarding salary bonuses to incentivize longer hours.
 Despite the reduction in productivity, merchants can enjoy higher profit margins in Ramadan due to increase in demand.

 Some countries impose modified work schedules.
-In the UAE, Qatar, Oman, Bahrain and Kuwait, employees may work no more than six hours per day and thirty-six hours per week.
+In Bahrain, Kuwait, Oman, Qatar, and the UAE, employees may work no more than six hours per day and 36 hours per week.